 This is an article by Nick Rojas.
 He combines 20 years of experience working with and consulting for small to medium business and a passion for journalism to help readers grow.
 He writes about technology, marketing, and social media for the aspiring entrepreneur.
 When Nick is not sharing his expertise, he can be found spending time at the beach with his dog Presto.
 You can follow him on Twitter.

 Large and small businesses alike are becoming excited about the opportunities that cryptocurrency provides—some of them are even adopting it as a form of payment for goods and services.
 However, for those in the digital marketing world, cryptocurrencies pose a challenge.
-Understanding the effect that widespread use of cryptocurrencies stands to have on digital marketing practices will be an essential part of staying ahead of the curve during the next three years, as the user base for tokens such as Bitcoin is expected to multiply by as much as five times.
+Understanding the effect that widespread use of cryptocurrencies stands to have on digital marketing practices will be an essential part of staying ahead of the curve during the next three years, as the user base for tokens such as those who buy bitcoin are expected to multiply by as much as five times.

 An End to Convenient Data Mining?